nikhilarokkam/EEG-BASED-EPILEPTIC-SEIZURE-PREDICTION-USING-ENSEMBLE-LEARNING/README.md

 ## Web Application

 We developed a web application using Streamlit.
 Users can input EEG readings, and after clicking the "Predict" button, the application provides an output:
-- **If a seizure is predicted**: "Seizure is going to occur.
-Take precautions."
+- **If a seizure is predicted**: "A seizure is going to occur in a few minutes.
+Take necessary precautions!!"
-- **If no seizure is detected**: "No seizure detected."
+- **If no seizure is predicted**: "No seizure is going to occur.
+Keep calm and carry on!"

 ## Installation and Usage